danhuang0/Algorithm/DataStructure_LinkedList.md

    The last node of a LinkedList.
 It's next pointer points at null.

 ## Advantanges and Disadvantages of LinkedList
 LinkedList is one of the simplest and most common data struture.
-It has advantanges and disadvantages.
+It has advantanges and disadvantages comparing with Array.
 - Advantages
   * Quick for insertion and deletion.
   * Size of LinkedList increases or decreases dynamically.